DiaBlo: Diagonal Blocks Are Sufficient For Finetuning: Conclusion

 \section{Conclusion}

 In this work, we introduced DiaBlo, a simple yet effective parameter-efficient fine-tuning (PEFT) framework that directly updates diagonal blocks of model weight matrices.
 Unlike low-rank approaches such as LoRA and its many variants, DiaBlo avoids matrix-product-based adaptations, eliminating the need for special initialization or customized optimization techniques.
-Through extensive experiments across a diverse set of tasks—including commonsense reasoning, arithmetic reasoning, code generation, and safety alignment—we demonstrated that DiaBlo consistently achieves strong or state-of-the-art performance while maintaining a comparable or smaller number of trainable parameters.
-DiaBlo not only matches the theoretical memory and computation efficiency of LoRA, but also shows competitive training speed in practice.
+Our theoretical guarantees show that, under mild low-rank conditions, DiaBlo converges to a stationary point of the general full fine-tuning and is more expressive than LoRA in the linear least squares problem.
+Through extensive experiments across a diverse set of tasks, we demonstrated that DiaBlo consistently achieves strong or state-of-the-art performance while maintaining a comparable or smaller number of trainable parameters.
 Moreover, DiaBlo generalizes well to low-precision settings: in both 4-bit and 2-bit quantized models, it outperforms existing PEFT methods for quantized models without relying on carefully designed quantization or initialization strategies.
 This robustness and simplicity make DiaBlo an appealing choice for scalable and reliable fine-tuning of large language models.
 In conclusion, DiaBlo offers a practical and effective approach for efficient model fine-tuning.
-As large language models and other AI models continue to scale, the demand for robust and straightforward fine-tuning techniques becomes increasingly important.
+As AI models continue to scale, the demand for robust and straightforward fine-tuning techniques becomes increasingly important.
 DiaBlo addresses this demand by achieving a strong balance between performance, efficiency, and implementation simplicity.
-In the future, we will explore the application of DiaBlo to more modalities other than large language models and investigate combinations of DiaBlo with other PEFT approaches, as these methods can be complementary to each other.